markuskimius/bashlib/doc/bash.md

 The only primitive type BASH supports natively is the string, which is the default type if a variable is used without a declaration.
-BASH also offers an integer type that is effectively a string type that enforces a valid integer representation in the decimal format; an integer variable defaults to 0 if it's not initialized, or an invalid integer representation is attempted to be assigned to it.
+BASH also offers an integer type that is effectively a string type that enforces a valid integer representation in the decimal format -- an integer variable defaults to 0 if it's not initialized, or an invalid integer representation is attempted to be assigned to it.